The first step in buying a home for a first time home buyer is to assess how much money do you need to have saved.

 Since many first time home buyers are strapped for cash I am going to talk about down payment requirements for a down payment of 5% or less.
 You certainly don’t need 20% down to buy your first home.

-I am not going to go into depth in each loan program but just give you an idea of what is out there so you can discuss your options with a loan officer.
+I am not going to go into depth in each loan program but just give you an idea of what is out there so you can discuss your options with a loan officer as a Massachusetts first time home buyer.

 Some of the loan options are state specific though many are nationwide.
 Many states may have some specialized loan products for their residence and it is certainly worth pursuing those options